Barry Goldberg: 1990s–2000s

-2010 to present
+2010 to 2021

 In 2012, Stephen Stills recruited Goldberg in founding a new band dubbed the Rides, culling some of Stills's best work from the past, adding guitarist Kenny Wayne Shepherd and session drummer Chris Layton.
 Goldberg co-wrote four songs on their first album, titled Can't Get Enough, released that year.
 The feature track is "Word Game".
 Much of the album reflects the work Stills did on the Super Session album with Mike Bloomfield in 1968.
 The album was nominated for a 2014 Blues Music Award for Best Rock Blues Album.

 Goldberg appears on the Carla Olson album Have Harmony, Will Travel (released April 15, 2013, on Busted Flat Records) playing Hammond B3 organ on Del Shannon's "Keep Searchin'" sung by Carla and Peter Case, and piano and organ on the Little Steven song "All I Needed Was You", sung by Scott Kempner (The Del-Lords).

 The Born in Chicago documenting Chicago blues was released in 2013, premiering at the SXSW Film Festival in March.
 Goldberg had been working on this project for a few years.
-It includes unique contributions by Bob Dylan, BB King, Buddy Guy, Hubert Sumlin, Eric Burdon, and many others.
+It includes unique contributions by Bob Dylan, B. B. King, Buddy Guy, Hubert Sumlin, Eric Burdon, and many others.

 Goldberg produced three tracks on the 2013 EP (Drown in the Crimson Tide) by The Voice Season One semi-finalist Nakia with longtime friend Johnny Lee Schell.

 In 2016, the Rides played with Neil Young at the Pantages Theater in Los Angeles at the Light Up the Blues event.
 The band later the same year released their second album, Pierced Arrow.

 Goldberg produced and composed additional musical score to the documentary feature film BANG!
 The Bert Berns Story, which premiered at SXSW in 2016 and was released theatrically in 2017.

-His latest CD, In the Groove, was released on June 15, 2018 on Sunset Blvd Records.
+His latest CD, In the Groove, was released on June 15, 2018, on Sunset Blvd Records.
 The album consists of new and classic instrumentals, and features Goldberg on Hammond B3 organ, piano and Wurlitzer piano.
 Among the featured musicians and guests is jazz pianist Les McCann.
 The album was produced by Carla Olson.

 Goldberg appears on the RENEW / BMG album Americana Railroad, released November 26, 2021, backing Rocky Burnette and James Intveld.

-Personal life
+Personal life and death

-Goldberg is a nephew of Supreme Court Justice Arthur Goldberg.
+Goldberg was born in Chicago on December 25, 1941.
+Goldberg was a nephew of Arthur Goldberg, a prominent Chicago-based labor attorney who served as the United States Secretary of Labor (1961–1962) and as an Associate Justice of the Supreme Court of the United States (1962–1965) before returning to the Cabinet of the United States as United States Ambassador to the United Nations (1965–1968).

-Barry's wife is named Gail and their son is Aram.
+Goldberg died in Los Angeles on January 22, 2025, at age 83, due to complications from non-Hodgkin's lymphoma.